Grounded Question-Answering in Long Egocentric Videos: Experiments

 \textbf{On \qaego4d.} We report results on the \qaego4d~test set in Tab.~\ref{table:qaego4d_sota}.
 To ensure fairness, we reproduce the other methods using identical settings (detailed in Sec.~\ref{sec:experiments_baselines}).
 Our model achieves the best performance, outperforming prior works by a large margin.

 \textbf{On NLQ$_\texttt{v2}$.} We then assess VLG performance on the NLQ$_\texttt{v2}$ test set.
-As seen in Tab.~\ref{table:nlq_sota}, though it's not our primary focus, our model, without complex design or multi-scale feature pyramids~\cite{groundnlq}, matches state-of-the-art performance. \ourmethod$_\texttt{B}^{\dagger}$ exhibits further improvements by pre-training on NLQ$_\texttt{v2}$ and NaQ, and fine-tuning exclusively on NLQ$_\texttt{v2}$.
+As seen in Tab.~\ref{table:nlq_sota}, our model, without complex design or multi-scale feature pyramids~\cite{groundnlq}, matches the SOTA performance. \ourmethod$_\texttt{B}^{\dagger}$ exhibits further improvements by pre-training on NLQ$_\texttt{v2}$ and NaQ, and fine-tuning exclusively on NLQ$_\texttt{v2}$.

 \textbf{Qualitative analysis.} Fig.~\ref{fig:visualization}(A) shows an OpenQA example.
 Our model successfully predicts the temporal window and the answer, while SimpleVQA$^*$ fails.
 Although our predicted answer slightly differs from the ground truth, it's still valid, highlighting the challenge of paraphrasing in evaluating open-ended answers, thus reflecting the advantage of our CloseQA task.
 Fig.~\ref{fig:visualization}(B) demonstrates a CloseQA example.
 Our model shows competence in predicting a close temporal window and identifying the correct answer.
 On the contrary, SimpleVQA$^*$ chooses an incorrect answer, while the absence of temporal localization hinders understanding of its error source.
 Fig.~\ref{fig:visualization}(C) is a failure case of our model and SimpleVQA$^*$.
 Yet, our model's temporal window prediction is relevant to the query, and the predicted answer is coherent with the grounded content.
 This highlights an issue of the \qaego4d and NLQ annotations, where multiple relevant video segments and plausible answers exist, but only one annotation is available per query.